O'Halloran Hill

 The labour market strength in O'Halloran Hill positions it well ahead of most Australian regions

-Manufacturing is under-represented, at 5.0% of O'Halloran Hill's workforce compared to Greater Adelaide's 7.0%.
+Manufacturing was under-represented, with only 5.0% of O'Halloran Hill's workforce compared to 7.0% in Greater Adelaide.
 Many residents commute elsewhere for work based on Census data.
-Between September 2024 and September 2025, employment levels increased by 3.7%, with labour force also increasing by 3.7% and unemployment remaining unchanged.
+Between September 2024 and September 2025, employment levels increased by 3.6%, labour force grew by 3.5%, with unemployment remaining essentially unchanged.
 In contrast, Greater Adelaide saw employment rise by 3.0%, labour force grow by 2.9%, and unemployment fall by 0.1 percentage points.
-State-level data to 25-Nov-25 shows SA employment grew by 1.19% year-on-year, with a state unemployment rate of 4.0%.
-National employment forecasts from May-25 project national growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to O'Halloran Hill's employment mix suggests local employment should increase by 6.7% over five years and 13.9% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates between industry sectors.
+Applying these projections to O'Halloran Hill's employment mix suggests local employment should increase by 6.7% over five years and 13.9% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not consider localised population projections.

 Frequently Asked Questions - Employment